 The impact of the CSPA on the Arbitration Commission's annual budget will be determined by the Ministry in advance of proclamation.
-The Arbitration Commission filled vacant support level positions to assist with additional workload in preparation of the expanded mandate.

 The Arbitration Commission will be proactive in facilitating meetings with police services to mitigate relationship issues between police associations, police services boards and chiefs of police.
 Reduction in conflict between police associations and police services may result in fewer applications for conciliation and arbitration which could result in reduced expenditures for the Arbitration Commission.